 As already mentioned, many of the benefits of Lactobacillus acidophilus are held at individual ‘strain’ level.
 For example L. acidophilus NCFM is known to reduce occasional abdominal bloating.
 But, let’s take a look at how their ‘shared’ characteristics can benefit our health:

-*The ability to favourably alter the pH of their external environment, coupled with their ability to produce digestive enzymes makes bacteria from the acidophilus species a popular choice for probiotic supplements.
+The ability to favourably alter the pH of their external environment, coupled with their ability to produce digestive enzymes and improve makes bacteria from the L. acidophilus species a popular choice for probiotic supplements.

 To recap, all strains of L. acidophilus are part of the genus (or ‘family’) of lactic-acid-producing bacteria called Lactobacillus.

 Species and strains from this genus tend to be the most widely used in probiotic supplements due to their versatile nature.
 But not all strains have the same properties.
 For this reason, when looking at supplements, it is best to compare them at strain level, as opposed to merely species or genus level.

 Below are some examples of individual strains of L. acidophilus.
 The unique properties that they each possess dictates how they are best used, and which areas of health they best support:

 Different strains within the same species have different modes of action in the body, so it is important to find the strain that is most suitable for your needs.